Sabrina's Secret Life: Broadcast

 The series was first pre-sold internationally at Mipcom 2002.
 In November 2002, DIC announced pre-sale rights were sold to Super RTL in Germany, Televisa in Latin America, Fox Kids in Italy, Noga Communications in Israel and Saran in Turkey.

 In 2004, Disney Channels Worldwide purchased the pay rights to the series in United Kingdom, Asia, Taiwan, Australia, France, Latin America, Brazil, the Middle East, and Spain as part of a package with Sabrina: The Animated Series titled "Totally Sabrina", which would air on Disney Channel and Toon Disney networks.
 The package was also pre-sold to TF1 in France, RTÉ in Ireland, Mediaset in Italy, ORF in Austria, Alter Channel in Greece, FORTA in Spain, SBT in Brazil and Teletoon in Canada, alongside addition to broadcasters who already purchased Secret Life, like Super RTL, Noga Communications and Saran.

 In the United States, the show aired on DIC's Syndicated programming block DIC Kids Network.
 The show also reran on Toon Disney for a short time from September 11, 2004 to February 27, 2005 and on CBS as part of the network's KOL Secret Slumber Party block in 2006-2007 and later again as part of the network's Cookie Jar TV block from September 18, 2010, to January 29, 2011, when it was replaced by Trollz and Horseland; however, all DIC references in these later CBS broadcasts have been replaced by Cookie Jar references.

+In Canada, the animation network, Teletoon began airing the show on their network for a short time beginning January 5, 2004, replacing the first animated series.
+However, reruns of the first series would return on September 6 the same year.

 The show would later premiere in France on TF1 on October 25, 2004.

 In Germany, the show broadcast as simply a third season of Sabrina, the Animated Series, both under the title Simsalabim Sabrina.

+Merchandise

+Home media

+In Early 2005, Australian distribution company MRA Entertainment released the series in a six-volume DVD collection.
+Each DVD contained three episodes of the series.
+A two-volume DVD box set was also released.